-Over our seven year history (yes, it really has been seven years), Qualia has received its share of ink.
+Over our eight year history (yes, it really has been eight years), Qualia has received its share of ink.
 Here is a selection of news and feature coverage.

 Fresh Cup Magazine: Coffee in Flight

 Because we are a retail coffee roaster (the only way we can be sure you get our beans at peak freshness), you will never find our bags on the shelves at a grocery store.
 However, there are still several venues where you can find it.

 Our storefront at 3917 Georgia Ave in Petworth, just a couple blocks north of the green line metro stop, is open 365 days a year.
 You will find us there, roasting every one of those days but December 25.